HMXCorp/ACTS-Procurement-Accelerator/DeliveryIP_GitHub/BusinessUseCasePortal/README.md

 ![Data Contract Add](img/DataContractAdd.png)

-7. Click 'New Handshake' to create the data contract and display the Handshake Service information page.
+7. Click 'New Handshake' to create the data contract and display the Handshake New information page.

 ![Data Contract](img/HandshakeNewData.png)